 BA in Philosophy, St. Mary’s College

 Jake has enjoyed working with teens outdoors since 2010.
-He has been at AMS for six years and had many roles including houseparent, teacher, academic advisor, Maintenance Coordinator, and Outdoor Coordinator.
+He has been at AMS for seven years and had many roles including houseparent, teacher, academic advisor, Maintenance Coordinator, and Outdoor Coordinator.
 In his second year as Clerk, he will be chairing our Personnel Committee and be ever present to our parent’s needs and concerns.

 Before coming to AMS, he worked on a farm and as a rock-climbing guide for campers in Shenandoah Valley, VA.
 Being in the woods, especially when it’s with students, is where he’s happiest.
 “I love how eager middle schoolers can be to explore questions of themselves and others, getting to the root of what matters and what role they can play in shaping the world.
 In working with them, I enjoy striving to make that an adventure.”